Northern Virginia is for holiday lovers

-AKB, a hotel bar — Archer’s whipped up The Giving Drink — a bourbon cocktail that celebrates all things holiday: apple cider, cinnamon, cloves, star anise, all topped with edible gold flakes.
+AKB, a hotel bar — Archer’s whipped up The Giving Drink — a festive cocktail that's unique (and exclusive) to each Archer locale.
 Perhaps the best part?
 Archer donates $2 from the sale of each drink to No Kid Hungry — a national campaign committed to ending childhood hunger in the U.S. In the NOVA area, visit AKB Falls Church and AKB Tysons.

 2941 Restaurant — The celebrated Falls Church restaurant serves inventive cuisine and outstanding service in an impressive atmosphere.
 For an intimate private event of 100 guests, choose the Waterfall Room; for 60 guests, the Koi Room; or for 30 guests, the exclusive Tasting Room.

 Filomena — Over-the-top holiday bling is a sight to behold (the restaurant celebrates different holidays all year long).
 The highlight of this Georgetown Italian eatery?
 The just-bigger-than-necessary Christmas tree, bedecked with 10K+ lights, plus thousands of ornaments and little treasures.

 Archipelago — Normally a tropical tiki bar, Archipelago becomes Sippin’ Santa in December.
 Rum drinks spiked with nutmeg and cinnamon arrive in mugs with a surfboard-carrying Kris Kringle, and glowing candy canes add to the festive ambiance.

 Garden District — D.C.’s neighborhood German beer garden transforms with loads of tinsel, twinkling lights, holiday music and an expanded beverage menu (plus outdoor heaters).
 Check out the holiday popup markets on weekends — but do so before mid-December, when the beer garden closes for the season.